kinngh/shopify-node-express-mongodb-app/README.md

 ## Supporting repositories

+- NEW!
+[Next.js + Prisma](https://github.com/kinngh/shopify-nextjs-prisma-app): A Shopify app boilerplate built with Next.js and Prisma ORM, with deployments available on Vercel.
 - [WIP] [`npx create-shop-app@latest`](https://github.com/kinngh/create-shop-app): A CLI tool to generate embedded Shopify app boilerplate with a tech stack of your own.

 ## Tech Stack